Opportunistic-Network-Simulator/backend/README-usage.md

 ```
 java -jar CLI_IONS_Simulator.jar -i <config file> -o <output file name>
 ```
-The config file must to bem located at input folder and it must be passed just the file name wiht its extension (without any path).
+The config file must to be located at input folder and it must be passed just the file name wiht its extension (without any path).
 This is a [toml file](https://github.com/toml-lang/toml) that has all information needed to configure the simulation scenario.

 The information needed is: